zephyrproject-rtos/zephyr/boards/arm/adafruit_feather_nrf52840/doc/index.rst

       :goals: flash
       :compact:

-You should see the the red LED blink.
+You should see the red LED blink.

 References
 **********